 - Time – Increased productivity more than compensates

-- Incentive – Safely Working 100% of the Time, not compliance
+- Incentive – Safely Working 100% of the Time

 - Perception – Positive workplace, real, not perceived